 If you are suffering from tooth decay or structural damage to your teeth, inlays and onlays may be an option for correcting this.
 Inlays and Onlays are the best options for structural damage because they are made to actually strengthen the tooth while repairing the damage.
 Not only are these restorations strong, but we use porcelain material at our office in Mesa, AZ to match the color of your natural tooth.

 What Are Inlays And Onlays?

 Porcelain inlays and onlays are beautiful dental restorations that can fill larger holes than composite fillings while preserving more of your natural tooth than a porcelain crown.
-Cosmetic and neuromuscular dentists Dr. LeSueur and Dr. Dodaro work with five specialized labs to custom create porcelain restorations precisely matched to the color and shape of your natural teeth.
+Inlays are used down between the cusps of your teeth.
+Onlays repair larger areas and can cover the tip or tips of your tooth.
+Cosmetic and neuromuscular dentists Dr. Glenn LeSueur & Dr. Charles Dodaro work with five specialized labs to custom-create porcelain restorations precisely matched to the color and shape of your natural teeth.

 Metal fillings contain a high percentage of mercury which expands and contracts with temperature changes (that’s why it’s used in thermometers).
 When you eat and drink hot and cold foods and beverages your filling actually changes size slightly, which over time can crack your tooth and let bacteria get inside it.